bitabs/multiverse-mars-rover/README.md

 - What happens if a robot hasn't landed? (i.e. initial coordinates of robot is not valid)
 - What happens if the robot is a complete **bimbo**? (i.e the orientation isn't valid)
 - Do we have any limitations? i.e. program should run in O(n)?
 I don't think thats possible since each robot can have m number of commands?
 Maybe O(nm)?
-- Can grid coordinates have negative values?
+- Can grid coordinates have negative values? - For the sake of this challenge, I have excluded this use-case
 - Why doesn't the robot support backwards?

 ## Getting Started